hexside/CatCore/docs/commands/Poll.md

 # Poll

-A poll is a menu created by CatCore that lets your members assign roles to themselves using menus created by your admins.
-In order to use polls members must have the ``Manage Roles`` permission.
+A poll is a menu created by CatCore that lets your members assign roles to themselves.
+Members must have the ``Manage Roles`` permission to create poll.

 ## Poll Add-Role
 {: .d-inline-block }